Linda Crampton is an experienced teacher with a first-class honors degree in biology. She writes about the scientific basis of disease.

 The Need for Further Research

 Researchers are trying to learn more about how Helicobacter pylori affects the body, how it's transmitted, and how it can be eradicated.
-There are still a lot of unanswered questions about the bacterium.
-As we discover more about its behaviour and about the body’s reaction to the infection, we will hopefully develop better ways to deal with Helicobacter.
+There are still a lot of unanswered questions about the bacterium and its effects, but new discoveries continue to be made.
+As we discover more about its behaviour and about the body’s reaction to the infection, we will hopefully develop better ways to deal with the microbe.
+It’s an interesting organism, but its effects can be very unpleasant.

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.